-When the Senate passed a resolution organizing this Committee it charged it with the duty of preventing waste.
-This requires the Committee to make every effort to prevent any wasteful practices which increase the cost of the war program.
-Waste occurs in two ways; first, by spending more than necessary to procure the article or material needed for the war; and second, by failing so to construct plants and facilities needed for the war program that they have salvage value.
+When the Senate passed a resolution organizing this committee it charged it with the duty of preventing waste.
+This requires the . committee to make every effort to prevent any wasteful practices which increase the cost of the war program.
+Waste occurs in two ways: First, by spending more than necessary to procure the article or material needed for the war; and second, by so constructing plants and facilities needed for the war program that they will have no salvage value.
 The latter type of waste sometimes receives little attention, but is vitally important.
-The plants and facilities built for the war program have cost more than billions of dollars.
-The Defense Plant Corporation alone has expended more than billions; and the War and Navy Departments have expended an additional and billions of dollars.
-The size and importance of these expenditures can best be understood by contrasting them with the billions of dollars, which were expended in building plants and facilities during the five-year period from 1925 through 1929, the era of our great prosperity.
+The plants and facilities built for the war program have cost our Government approximately 15 billions of dollars.
+The size and importance of these expenditures can best be understood by contrasting them with the 15 billions of dollars, which were expended for manufacturing plants and facilities during the 5-year period from 1925 through 1929, the era of our great prosperity.

-Not all plants and facilities will have salve ge value.
+Not all plants and facilities will have salvage value.
 Some were so constructed that they are useful only for the special purposes for which they were built.
 Examples are some of our special ordnance installations.
 Others were equipped with special machinery of such size that there would be little peacetime demand for articles that could be made.
 Examples of this are found in the plants to make heavy, long-range gun barrels.
 The best and most important of these plants should be kept as stand-by plants, ready for use in the event that we should again be required to undertake a huge armament program.
 The War and Navy Departments have already made some plans along this line.

 However, the great bulk of all war plants and the machine tools and facilities contained in them, and many of the machine tools and facilities in the special war plants, can be utilized for civilian production.
 Any assumption that they cannot be used is as baseless as the contention made in 1941 that our automobile plants and tools could not be used to produce war materials.
 Of course, some of the tools cannot be used, additional tools will have to be acquired, and the arrangement of tools will have to be changed, but, by and large, most war plants are suitable to produce peacetime goods.
-Many of them, such as high octane gasoline and synthetic rubber facilities, can be used as they are.
+Many of them, such as high-octane gasoline and synthetic rubber facilities, can be used as they are.

-design.
-In general, they are well-lighted, well-ventilated, have high ceilings and heavy duty cranes and floors capable of carrying the heaviest machinery.
+These war plants are the most modern that our architects could design.
+In general, they are well-lighted, well-ventilated, have high ceilings and heavy-duty cranes, and floors capable of carrying the heaviest machinery.
 They are the finest plants in the world and are far superior to what a few years ago were the finest in the United States.